Donald Trump Goes On Offensive In Tweet Targeting The Potential Second Ukraine Whistleblower

 The tweet also targeted House Intelligence Chairman Adam Schiff, who has been at the forefront of the House-led investigation into what took place on a phone call Trump made to Ukrainian President Volodymyr Zelensky over the summer.

 Democrats have argued that the first whistleblower’s complaint was corroborated by the White House record of Trump’s phone call that was made public last week.
-In contrast, many top Republicans have come out in defense of Trump and his administration, claiming the whistleblower has partisan motives, especially given the revelation early on that the whistleblower didn’t have first-hand knowledge of the phone call.
+In contrast, many top Republicans have come out in defense of Trump and his administration, claiming the whistleblower has partisan motives, especially given the revelation early on that they didn’t have first-hand knowledge of the phone call.

-As previously reported by The Inquisitr, on Friday The New York Times broke the news that there is reportedly a second whistleblower with “more direct” knowledge of Trump’s phone call with the Ukrainian president.
+As previously reported by The Inquisitr, The New York Times on Friday broke the news that there is reportedly a second whistleblower with “more direct” knowledge of Trump’s phone call with the Ukrainian president.
 The media outlet cited two officials familiar with the situation and reported that he or she is also part of the intelligence community.

-The potential second whistleblower has already been interviewed by Intelligence Community Inspector General Michael Atkinson in was reportedly an attempt to corroborate the first whistleblower’s official report of Trump’s alleged wrongdoing.
-The original whistleblower essentially claimed that the president pressured Zelensky to provide political ammunition on former Vice President Joe Biden and his son, Hunter Biden, by withholding a large military aid package.
+The potential second whistleblower has already been interviewed by Intelligence Community Inspector General Michael Atkinson in was reportedly an attempt to corroborate the first informant’s official report of Trump’s alleged wrongdoing.
+The original whistleblower essentially claimed that the president pressured Zelensky to provide political ammunition on former vice president Joe Biden and his son, Hunter Biden, by withholding a large military aid package.

 Several of Trump’s critics slammed the president for telling reporters on Thursday that he thinks it would be appropriate for China to investigate Biden and his family for any potential corruption during his time in office.